SU2783/Youtube-English-Study-Summarizer/README.md

 ## Note

 - The summarizer is not perfect.
 It may not provide the correct summary.
-- It takes time to extract and upload the main contents of the video.
+- It takes long time to extract and upload the main contents of the video and activate uploaded contents on the Google Upload Server.
 Please be patient.
 - The summarizer is implemented using the [`Google Gemini`](https://gemini.google.com/app).
 It may not work properly if the model is not available.
 - The default language of the summarized text is Korean.
 If you want to use another language, you can change the prompt in the `src/prompt.py` file.